murex/mikado-testbuilders-kata/cpp/BUILD_MANUAL.md

 ./cpp_setup.sh
 ```

-If executed successfully, the last 3 lines of the output should be:
+If executed successfully, the last 3 lines of the output should be the following:

 ```shell
 Start 1: ctest-Mikado-TestBuilders-Workshop